edwardmcarl/sec-10-k-scraper/README.md

 # sec-10-k-scraper
+This app allows users to easily scrape the contents from specific sections of SEC 10-K filings and apply named entity recognition (NER) to the results.
+The results are output to `.xlsx`.
+Written in Python and NodeJS/Electron, it builds to an installer that allows users to use the app on all major operating systems without any dependencies.
 ## Quickstart - Single-Command Build
 To install all dependencies for the entire project, run `npm install` in the *root directory*.
 To build the entire project, run `npm run build:full` either in the root directory or the `/ui/` subdirectory.